alex-grover/CS244b-final-project/README.md

     vagrant up

-4. Wait for the 2 virtual machines to download and install the program
+4. Wait for the 2 virtual machines to download and install the program, then login:

+    vagrant ssh cs244b-1

+5. To refresh virtual machine:

+    vagrant provision